microsoft/nni/docs/cifar10_examples.md

 #### Preparations

-This example requires pytorch. pytorch install package should be chosen based on python version and cuda version.
+This example requires pytorch.
+Pytorch install package should be chosen based on python version and cuda version.

 Here is an example of the environment python==3.5 and cuda == 8.0, then using the following commands to install [pytorch][2]: